-- The Recommendation for Doctor of Nursing Practice Candidacy Status form is prepared by the student and DNP Project Committee Chair and approved by the Director of Advanced Practice and Graduate Certificate Programs. - A current transcript must be attached to the form to verify completion of course work requirements.
+- The Recommendation for Doctor of Nursing Practice Candidacy Status form is prepared by the student and DNP Project Committee Chair and approved by the Director of Advanced Practice and Graduate Certificate Programs. - A current transcript must be reviewed in STARS to verify completion of course work requirements.